omarambrosi/colab_utils/README.md

 # Extend and simplify frequent operations in Colab
-This package contains modules that extend and simplify the intereaction with Pandas, BigQuery and YouTube.
+This package contains modules that extend and simplify the interaction with Pandas, BigQuery and YouTube.

 To import all the functions of a module into a Colab notebook:
 ```ipython